charboltron/ear_trainer/README.md

 ### Running

 Using the generator modules should not be necessary for playing the game.
 They are provided to anyone interested in how the .wav files were generated.
-To play the game, just run
+To play the game, just go to the src folder and run:

+python main.py

-$python main.py from the command line and enjoy (or not).
+from the command line and enjoy (or not).

 ### Python Modules